 Search for mails before or after a particular date

-In this example, I searched for mails before 25th August 2010.
-Thus, you can search for mails before/after a particular date.
+In this example, I searched for emails before 25th August 2010.
+Thus, you can search for emails before/after a particular date.

-before: YYYY/MM/DD – To get mails before a particular date.
+before: YYYY/MM/DD – To get emails before a particular date.

-after: YYYY/MM/DD – To get mails after a particular date.
+after: YYYY/MM/DD – To get emails after a particular date.

 You can replace before with older and after with newer as well.